 NFPA 25 establishes the responsibility for fire sprinkler system inspection, testing and maintenance as the owner’s responsibility.
 As part of the inspection, FLSA clearly communicates the customer’s obligation to check all items on the checklist throughout the cold months.

 Think you’re prepared to winterize your own fire sprinkler system?
-Feel free to download our easily-printable checklist on how to winterize your fire sprinkler system.
-If you don’t feel comfortable winterizing your fire protection system, or if you have any questions contact FLSA.
+Feel free to download our easy to print checklist on how to winterize your fire sprinkler system.
+If you do not feel comfortable winterizing your fire protection system, or if you have any questions, we are here to help.